Unveiling the Cosmic Chemistry II: "Direct" $T_e$-based metallicity of galaxies at 3 $< z <$ 10 with JWST/NIRSpec: Observations and data analysis

 In this study, we apply line-flux ratio diagnostics specifically designed to measure gas-phase metallicity in star-forming regions of galaxies.
 However, AGN-driven ionization can introduce inaccuracies in these metallicity calibrations by contaminating the emission line fluxes.
 To ensure precise metallicity measurements, we carefully examine each galaxy for possible AGN influence.
-We use two methods to systematically exclude AGN-contaminated sources from our sample, thereby strengthening the reliability of our results.
+We use three methods to systematically exclude AGN-contaminated sources from our sample, thereby strengthening the reliability of our results.

+{First, we use the BPT diagram to differentiate star-forming galaxies from AGNs, employing the [$\oiii$]/H$\beta$ vs. [$\nii$]/H$\alpha$ ratios for our target sample, as shown in Figure \ref{fig:z_dist_mex} (bottom-right).
+To identify potential AGNs, we apply three demarcation lines from the literature.
+We adopt the empirical demarcation line from \citet{2003MNRAS.346.1055K}, which distinguishes local star-forming galaxies from AGNs.
+We then compare our sample with the upper limit for star-forming galaxies at $z\sim2.3$ proposed by \citet{2013ApJ...774L..10K} and the theoretical classification scheme from \citet{2014MNRAS.443.1358M}.
+As shown in Figure \ref{fig:z_dist_mex}, four galaxies in our sample lie above the demarcation line from \citet{2003MNRAS.346.1055K}.
+However, all galaxies remain below the more recent demarcation lines from \citet{2013ApJ...774L..10K} and \citet{2014MNRAS.443.1358M}.
+Therefore, we do not exclude any galaxies from our sample. }

-First, we employ the Mass-Excitation (MEx) diagnostic diagrams, initially introduced by \citet{2014ApJ...788...88J} and further refined by \citet{2015ApJ...801...35C}, which use the [$\oiii$]~$\lambda5007$/H$\beta$ (R3) emission-line ratio in conjunction with stellar mass to distinguish AGNs from star-forming galaxies.
+Secondly, we re-check our sample by employing the Mass-Excitation (MEx) diagnostic diagrams, initially introduced by \citet{2014ApJ...788...88J} and further refined by \citet{2015ApJ...801...35C}, which use the [$\oiii$]~$\lambda5007$/H$\beta$ (R3) emission-line ratio in conjunction with stellar mass to distinguish AGNs from star-forming galaxies.
 This diagram provides an alternative to the commonly used BPT diagram \citep[e.g.,][]{1981PASP...93....5B,2013ApJ...774L..10K}, which compares the [$\oiii$]$\lambda5007$/H$\beta$ and [$\nii$]$\lambda6584$/H$\alpha$ emission line ratios but can be limited when [$\nii$] or H$\alpha$ lines fall outside the spectral coverage or are blended.
 As our measurements rely exclusively on emission-line fluxes from medium-resolution grating spectra, we use dust-corrected [$\oiii$]$\lambda5007$ and H$\beta$ fluxes for the MEx diagram.
 Figure \ref{fig:z_dist_mex} (right) displays our JWST samples in the log([$\oiii$]$\lambda5007$/H$\beta$) vs. log($M_{\ast}/M_{\odot}$) plane.